Ac1dNe9n/MSI-GS65-9SE-hackintosh/README.md

-# MSI GS65 9SE OPENCORE and CLOVER hackintosh
+# MSI GS65 9SE OPENCORE and CLOVER hackintosh 微星GS65黑苹果oc efi
 ## MSI GS65-9se hackintosh EFI is different from the motherboard of the 8th generation, only the 9th generation is available.

 + CPU: i7 9750h